-Member of the Academy in the Active classification.
+- Member of the Academy in the Active or Retired classification.

 Part II: Requirements

-Time.
-The time commitment required for members of the Nominating Committee is approximately fifteen (15) days each year for meetings and travel, in addition to time required for teleconferences and committee work.
+- Time.
+The time commitment required for members of the Nominating Committee is approximately fifteen (15) days each year for virtual meetings, in addition to time required for committee work.
 The position of chair also requires time for correspondence, and planning meetings.
 Employer support in advance is encouraged.

 Part IV: Functions

-Encourages and promotes diversity, equity and inclusion; recognizing, respecting and including differences in ability, age, creed, culture, ethnicity, gender, gender identity, political affiliation, race, religion, sexual orientation, size, and socioeconomic characteristics in the nutrition and dietetics profession.
+- Encourages and promotes inclusion, diversity, equity and access; recognizing, respecting and including differences in ability, age, creed, culture, ethnicity, gender, gender identity, political affiliation, race, religion, sexual orientation, size, and socioeconomic characteristics in the nutrition and dietetics profession.